Market Analysis – Technical Analysis

 With a multiplier, you can trade big, even with a modest account balance.

-Important Note: Both your potential profit and loss change proportionally to the selected multiplier.
-This is why, for novice traders, we recommend using a minimal multiplier of 1, in order to avoid risks in an unfavorable market situation.
+Important Note: Both your potential profit and loss change proportionally to the applicablemultiplier.
+This is why, for novice traders, we recommend not to use high multiplier, in order to avoid additional risks in an unfavorable market situation.